josh-padnick/stripe-web-form/README.md

 1. Select an AWS Region, and create an S3 Bucket where your [Terraform Remote State](https://www.terraform.io/docs/state/remote/index.html) will be stored.

+1. Create a TLS/SSL certificate for your website using the free [AWS Certificate Manager](http://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).
+   Use whatever website name you want your website to be available at (e.g. `billing.acme.com`).
+You'll need to make sure you have access to the email address specified in your domain name's WHOIS registration (e.g. webmaster@acme.com).

+   *TIP: You must create the certificate in the `us-east-1` region!
+Otherwise, CloudFront won't recognize the certificate.*

+   Once the certificate is created, be sure to note the Amazon Resource Name (ARN) of the certificate as we'll need that shortly.

 1. Update the [.terragrunt file](terraform/.terragrunt) with the name and region of the S3 Bucket just created.

 1.